Choosing a secondary school

 With state schools, start with your local authority’s website for information such as schools’ contact details, open day dates and application forms.

 For schools that wholly, or partly, manage the admissions process themselves (includes independent and selective or faith-based maintained schools), their own websites are the place to start.

 Registrations for the admissions test at Tiffin Girls’ School close at noon on September 1.
 Miss the deadline and – with very few exceptions – that’s it for 2022 entry.
 And committed worshippers applying to highly rated faith-based schools (including Sir Richard Reynolds in Richmond and Ursuline in Wimbledon) need to complete a supplementary form as part of the admissions process to have the best chance of being offered a place.

 Fee-paying schools tend to administer their own assessments.
 Such is the demand that one school – Wimbledon High – has brought in a two-stage process, with reasoning tests for everyone in November and only successful candidates invited back for the second stage assessment in January.

 There’s no such thing as ‘the best school’ – only the one that’s right for your child

-The one thing you should never dismiss is the type of child you have.
+The one thing you should never dismiss is the type of child you have when you’re choosing a secondary school.
 Some children thrive on competition, others are unnerved by it.
 Some schools specialise in sports, music, drama or technology.
 If that’s the big draw, go for it.
 But be honest with yourself.
 Transforming a child with a yen for a small, low-key atmosphere into a happy extrovert who thrives on corridor horse play and a cast of thousands isn’t an option.
 Go for a school that’s going to make your child happy – not you.